aipmramv/TOM/replit.md

 3. Static files served by Express in production
 4. Database migrations managed through Drizzle Kit

-### Database Management
-- Drizzle migrations stored in `./migrations` directory
+### Static Site Generation
+- Frontend built using Vite to `dist/public` directory
+- No database migrations required for static content
-- Schema defined in `shared/schema.ts` for type sharing
+- Schema defined in `shared/schema.ts` for form validation only
-- Database pushes handled via `npm run db:push`

 ### Environment Configuration
-- Database connection via `DATABASE_URL` environment variable
-- Neon Database (PostgreSQL) for production data persistence
+- No database connection required for production
+- Static files can be deployed to any CDN or static hosting platform
-- Environment-specific configurations for development vs production
+- Environment-specific configurations for development server vs static deployment

-The application is designed to be easily deployable on platforms like Replit, with proper environment variable management and build processes for both development and production environments.
+The application is designed to be easily deployable as a static website on platforms like Replit, Netlify, Vercel, or any static hosting provider, with no database dependencies and minimal configuration requirements.

 ## Recent Updates (January 2025)

+- **Static Website Conversion**: Removed all database dependencies and converted to static architecture
+- **Contact Form Redesign**: Implemented mailto-based contact forms with external service integration options
-- Enhanced AI-focused hero section illustration with neural networks, orbiting tech nodes, and animated data flows
+- **Enhanced AI-focused hero section illustration** with neural networks, orbiting tech nodes, and animated data flows
-- Updated navigation branding with purple T-O-M color scheme for "Total Outsource Management"
+- **Updated navigation branding** with purple T-O-M color scheme for "Total Outsource Management"
-- Added TotalOM logo as favicon with proper SEO meta tags
+- **Added TotalOM logo as favicon** with proper SEO meta tags
-- Updated footer copyright to 2025
+- **Updated footer copyright to 2025**
-- Created comprehensive DEPLOYMENT.md guide covering multiple hosting platforms
+- **Created comprehensive DEPLOYMENT.md guide** covering multiple hosting platforms
-- Fixed React DOM nesting warnings in navigation components
+- **Fixed React DOM nesting warnings** in navigation components
-- Integrated WhatsApp chat functionality with +91 9884411456 contact number
+- **Integrated WhatsApp chat functionality** with +91 9884411456 contact number
+- **Simplified architecture** for easier deployment and maintenance